European-XFEL/Karabo/doc/concepts/general_concepts.rst

 service from the user and provide a standardized interface to the outside world.

 In order to unambiguously address a device running somewhere in the network, each device is identified by a unique name.
-A Karabo distributed system will not allow to start a second device with an instance name that already exists somewhere in its managed topology.
+A Karabo distributed system will not allow a second device to be started with an instance name that already exists somewhere in its managed topology.

 Device instance names follow a prescribed schema encoding usage *domain*, device *type* and *member* instance into a "/" separated path: